 - What skin care routines do you recommend while the sunburn heals?

-- What suspicious changes in my skin should I look for?
+- What suspicious changes in my skin might I watch for?

-If your doctor notices any skin abnormalities, such as lesions or suspicious moles, you may be referred to a doctor who specializes in skin diseases (dermatologist) for further evaluation.
+If your sunburn is severe or your doctor notices any skin abnormalities, he or she may refer you to a doctor who specializes in skin diseases (dermatologist) for further evaluation.